cncd/cncd/content/spec/ir.md

 ### The `dns_search` attribute

-Sets the domain names that are searched when a bare unqualified hostname is used inside of the container, by writing search lines into the container's `/etc/resolv.conf`.
+Sets the domain names that are searched when a bare unqualified hostname is used by writing search lines to the container's `/etc/resolv.conf` file.
+This value is of type `string[]` and is optional.

 ```json
 [